MW CTR-IN Multi-Site Pilot Project

 Purpose.
 The purpose of this funding opportunity is to provide support for multi-site clinical and translational (CTR) research with the expectation that the project will yield key preliminary data and capacity building to facilitate a large-scale multi-site extramural grant application or other extramural grant funding opportunities.

 Overview and Criteria.
-Multi-Site Pilot Projects must include CTR-IN partner institutions in at least three and preferably five to seven of our MW states.
-For example, the project will include the Lead Institution/Lead PI from one of the seven states and at least two or more and preferably ≥4 collaborating Site Institutions / Site Co-PIs from three and preferably five to seven of our MW states.
+Multi-Site Pilot Projects must include CTR-IN partner institutions in at least three and preferably five to seven of our MW states involving at least 3 (preferably ≥4) partner universities.
 We also recognize the complexity of conducting such a large multi-site project.
-Hence, potential PI and Co-PIs should consider an initial project that first demonstrates the feasibility of conducting such a large scale multi-site project.
-Those large scale multi-site projects that can demonstrate feasibility for the initial one year of funding are then also encouraged to apply for another year of competitive funding that builds upon the results of the first year.
+Hence, the potential PI and Co-PIs should consider an initial project that first demonstrates the feasibility of conducting such a large-scale multi-site project.

 - Childhood obesity and metabolic conditions including diabetes and other related factors of food security, food sovereignty, and healthy food access.